 Develop a plan to fund pedestrian, biking and other “complete transportation” projects.
 In other words, seek grants and other funding sources for collaborative projects to supplement use of federal and state transportation funds.

-Work with the WV Division of Highways to incorporate pedestrian and biking opportunities where practical; be the link between the DOH and communities and local groups.
+Work with the West Virginia Department of Transportation to incorporate pedestrian and biking opportunities where practical; be the link between the WVDOT and communities and local groups.

-Create a reasonable legislative agenda.
+Create a realistic legislative agenda.

-We plan to have our first meeting on October 13th in Flatwoods or Bridgemont (I’m checking options now for video conferencing options).
+We plan to have our first meeting on October 13th in Flatwoods or Bridgeport (I’m checking options now for video conferencing options).

 Connecting Communities